Latest Blackstock PropCast episode digs into property finance & appetite for alternative lending

 “It’s a difficult world to navigate because now there are hundreds of lenders that you might go to.
 But now there is a real role technology can play in terms of connecting people looking for debt and those who could provide it,” Peter Cosmetatos, the CEO of Commercial Real Estate Finance Council Europe (CREFCE).
 “There is an opportunity for online platforms that can aggregate and show what offers are available, while such platforms can also be used by capital providers to find out what is available and where they can put their money.”

-Scampion and Cosmetatos both agree on the need for further development within the UK market and that alternative lenders are vital for filling the development funding void created by the conservative lending regimes currently in place at many more traditional lenders.
+Scampion and Cosmetatos both agree on the need for further development within the UK market and that alternative lenders are vital for filling the development void created by the conservative lending regimes currently in place.
 Peter Cosmetatos noted that “the most useful thing the property industry does is building new stock for which there is an economic need.
 That is more important and more valuable than simple transactional activity when existing buildings get traded.
 That doesn’t generate value for the wider economy but new construction absolutely does.”

 Listen to the full episode of PropCast, and all out other episodes HERE.